Kong/ngx_wasm_module/docs/README.md

 ## Installation

-Consult [INSTALL.md](INSTALL.md) for instructions on how to install this module or use one of the binary releases.
+Consult [INSTALL.md](INSTALL.md) for instructions on how to build Nginx/OpenResty with this module.

 [Back to TOC](#table-of-contents)